ROCm/MIVisionX/model_compiler/README.md

     R1 G1 B1 A1
     ...
 ````
-## Sample workflow of Model Compiler
+## Sample workflow for Model Compiler

 ### Trained Caffe Model conversion to AMD NNIR to OpenVX Graph